tengcharmaine/tp/docs/UserGuide.md

 Now that you're familiar with the annotations and text styles, we will give you a tour on how to navigate this user guide based on your level of expertise.

+## ClinicMate Beginner?

+Thank you for choosing ClinicMate for your patient management needs!
+We're excited to help you jump right in.

+1. To get started, head over to the [Quick Start](#quick-start) section to set up ClinicMate on your computer.
+2. Once you've set up ClinicMate, go through the [Quick Tour](#TODO) to discover key features of ClinicMate that you'll use frequently.
+3. If you're keen to explore ClinicMate by yourself, take a look at the [Existing Features](#existing-features) to dive deep into ClinicMate's functionalities.

+## Seasoned ClinicMate User?

+Welcome back!
+We're thrilled to have you with us again.

+1. If you want a reminder on how to use a feature, head over to the [Existing Features](#existing-features) section to get **detailed instructions** for each feature and **examples** for you can learn from.
+2. If you just need a quick reference of a command format, you can refer to the [Command Summary](#command-summary) section for a table of all the commands and their format available in ClinicMate.

+If you have more questions, do check out the [FAQ](#faq) section to see if there are answers to your queries.

 <div style="page-break-after: always;"></div>

 ## Quick start